Zerokk/HappyAPI-Mercavus-Assignment/README.md

 or
 `npm install`

 3. Modify the environment.ts so it points to a working MongoDB instance.
+In order to use the frontend, you also have to change a couple of constants in the `public/main.js` file that connect the client app with the backend.

 4. Compile Typescript to JavaScript files:
 `tsc`